 Actions needed Staff Person(s) Date each Indication of achieve goal Development Responsible action will be Success Completed Maintain District 3-4 New Equipment -Tech.
 Coordinator Annually Successful Year Hardware Staff Training if -Tech.
 Integration by the end Implementation.
 Replacement Schedule necessary Specialist (TIS) August Equipment Usage Maintain hardware As needed. -Tech.
 Coordinator Annually Successful updated in every Implementation. classroom Equipment Usage Add additional As needed. -Tech.
-Coordinator Annually Successful Laptop carts based on - TIS Implementation.
-USC bookings Equipment Usage Periodically see what's As needed. -Tech.
+Coordinator Annually Successful devices as requisitions - TIS Implementation. require.
+Equipment Usage Periodically see what's As needed. -Tech.
 Coordinator Ongoing Meeting current new and research how to -Tech.
-Admin. throughout goals established by do things better through - TIS Life of the Strategic Plan Eire 1 BOCES.
-Technology revised in 2009
+Admin. throughout goals established by do things better through - TIS Life of the Strategic Plan as Eire 1 BOCES.
+Technology revised.
+Plan students and starr.
+Actions needed achieve goal Staff Development Person(s) Responsible Date each action will be Completed Use of technology within Instruction (Staff) Staff Training and Information Packets -Tech.
+Integration Specialist -Tech.
+Admin.
+Ongoing Annually Principal Observations and Walk-Throughs, Teacher and Student Surveys and Technology Monthly Reports Offer student electives grades 9 - 12.
+Possibly mini courses 6 - 8.
+To be taught by a teacher who is advanced in the utilization of the software/technology. -Guidance -Tech Coordinator -Teacher as needed, and as Students show competence with the software or technology.
+Plan technology workshops during in- service days.
+To be taught by a teacher or Technology Integration Specialist Admin.
+TeamTech DirectorPresenterTIS Plans for the next year are to be completed the previous year.
+Teachers using technology or software taught.
+Plan technology workshops after school hours.
+Staff Training Admin.
+TeamTech CoordinatorPresenterTIS next year are to be completed the previous year.
+Teacher use of technology or software.
+Satisfy PDP requirement, and or count toward inservice credits Devote a portion of PDP time to learning about a new methods or technologies.
+Staff Training - Admin.
+Team - TIS Time set aside.
+Satisfy PDP requirement, and or count toward in- service credits